 Global Eclipse Gathering - Big Summit Prairie, Oregon 2017

 Jameson designed this floating sanctuary for the 70,000 participants of Oregon Eclipse in collaboration with a team of other builders and artists.
 The Genius Sound Temple featured a tea lounge, vibrating bass floors, interactive floating instruments, and a variety of small performances and ceremonies- including a wedding the morning of the solar eclipse.

 North Hollywood Block Party 2018

-The Infinitree was commissioned for an open streets event in Los Angeles as a kid-friendly immersive art installation to serve as a public landmark and gathering space.
-It featured vibrating bass chambers and interactive tongue drum bells for participants to sit inside of, with decor consisted of mosaics from upcycled CD shards and geometric painting throughout the piece.
+The Infinitree was commissioned for an open streets event in Los Angeles as a kid-friendly immersive art installation and landmark gathering space.
+It featured vibrating bass chambers and interactive tongue drum bells for participants to sit inside of, with decor consisted of mosaics from upcycled CDs and geometric spraypaint murals.

 2015 - Present